European Master of Medical Technology and Healthcare Business

 You’ll move to Porto for the second semester, during which you’ll explore the clinical application of technical know-how.
 The core curriculum encompasses a health project seminar and modules in medical imaging technologies and devices, medical measurement techniques, applied clinical imaging, applied clinical signals, and human-technology interaction in the clinical environment.

 Semester 3 covers the business side and takes place in Lille.
-The core curriculum comprises modules as follows: Healthcare business project seminar, principles of marketing in the healthcare business, international healthcare marketing and business, marketing for innovative medical technology, legal and regulatory considerations in the healthcare industry and industrial purchasing, and outsourcing in the healthcare industry.
+The core curriculum comprises the following modules: healthcare business project seminar, principles of marketing in the healthcare business, international healthcare marketing and business, marketing for innovative medical technology, legal and regulatory considerations in the healthcare industry and industrial purchasing, and outsourcing in the healthcare industry.

-You’ll complete your degree in your fourth semester by writing your Master thesis, whose aim is to enable you to demonstrate your research and development expertise, preferably in an interdisciplinary setting.
+You’ll complete your degree in your fourth semester by writing your Master's thesis, the aim of which is to enable you to demonstrate your research and development expertise, preferably in an interdisciplinary setting.
 You have free choice of institution and supervisor for your thesis.

 All courses and examinations take place in English only.